cdev-framework/cdev-website/content/docs/examples/settings.md

 As mentioned in the [Django Settings documentation](https://docs.djangoproject.com/en/4.0/topics/settings/#the-basics), the file is a valid python module therefor:
 1. It doesn’t allow for Python syntax errors.

-2. It can assign settings dynamically using normal Python syntax.
+2. It can assign settings using normal Python syntax.
 For example:
 ```python
 ANOTHER_KEY = "somevalue".capitalize()
 ```